Music on campus

 It provides a programme of free Friday lunchtime recitals and occasional 'rush hour' and Sunday afternoon concerts.

-The concert programme covers almost every musical genre, from period instrument performances to the avant-garde including European art music, world and popular music, contemporary music and jazz.
+The University of Leeds International Concert Series covers almost every musical genre, from period instrument performances to the avant-garde including European art music, world and popular music, contemporary music and jazz.

 Leeds International Piano Competition

 The University is a principal partner in this truly international event, which takes place in the city every three years.

 The University campus has been a venue since the first competition in 1963, and today the Universitys Great Hall provides the venue for the second and semi-final stages of the competition.
 Designed by Alfred Waterhouse and part of the Yorkshire College, which pre-dated the University, the Great Hall is one of the finest buildings on the campus.

 For the 2018 contest the partnership between the University and The Leeds International Piano Competition has been strengthened further.
 International audiences will be able to experience performances live and on demand on classical music channel medici.tv.
 A range of educational activities and events are also planned.
 Find out more on the Leeds International Piano Competition's website.